baoshengli96/baoshengli96.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing a Ph.D. degree in the School of Mathematics and Statistics at Xidian University.
-I am also a joint Ph.D. student with the Singapore University of Technology and Design (SUTD), co-advised by Prof. Zehui Xiong.
+I am currently pursuing a Ph.D. degree in the School of Mathematics and Statistics at Xidian University, supervised by Prof. Weifeng Gao and Prof. Jin Xie.

+I am also a joint Ph.D. student with the Singapore University of Technology and Design (SUTD), co-advised by Prof. [Zehui Xiong](https://pure.qub.ac.uk/en/persons/zehui-xiong) and [Marie Siew](https://www.sutd.edu.sg/profile/marie-therese-siew-hui-lin).

 **Research Interest**